mahima-14-umass/FlowLogCategorization/README.md

 ## Load Testing

-The class FlowLogTaggerLoadTest.java performs the load testing by generation a sample flowlogs_loadtesting.txt of 1GB and processing it.
+The class FlowLogTaggerLoadTest.java performs the load testing by generation a sample flowlogs_loadtesting.txt of 10MB and Lookup table having 10000 entries.
 Run the class using the following command:
 ```shell
 mvn test -Dtest=FlowLogTaggerLoadTest